Kilburn tube station: History

-The station today
+Design

 One of the bridges just beyond the station which carries the four-track line over the A5 Kilburn High Road (then known as Watling Street) has the company name "METROPOLITAN RAILWAY" fixed on the sides of the viaduct.
 The numbers on the viaduct read "1914", around the time when the Metropolitan Railway quadrupled its tracks from Finchley Road to Harrow-on-the-Hill.

 In 2005, major refurbishing works took place, which involved the station being fully repainted, receiving a new CCTV system, better lighting, upgraded PA systems, new toilets, and new train indicator boards at the ticket hall and platform level.
 A lift was also installed at the station to provide step-free access from street to platform level.
 Heritage features were also retained throughout the refurbishment.

 Services and connections

 Services

-Kilburn is on the London Underground Jubilee line, between Willesden Green and West Hampstead stations, in Travelcard Zone 2.
+Kilburn station is on the Jubilee line in London fare zone 2.
+It is between Willesden Green to the north and West Hampstead to the south.
 The typical off-peak service in trains per hour (tph) is: